 Due Dates/Late Policy: All assignments are due on the specified due date.
 Late assignments will incur a 10% penalty the first week they are late and a 20% penalty the second week they are late.
 Late assignments will not be accepted after two weeks.
 You are responsible for your own time management and keeping up with due dates.
-Illness, family emergency, etc., may be cause for extending a due date if I am notified prior to the due date (email and voicemail have date and time stamps) and you can document (e.g., Dr.'s note) your absence.
+Serious medical or mental health emergency (self, parent, spouse, child), death of immediate family member (sibling, spouse, child, parent), military deployment, student-athlete sporting event, and natural disaster (e.g., tornado, flood, blizzard) may be cause for extending a due date if I am notified prior to the due date (email and voicemail have date and time stamps) and you can document (e.g., Dr.'s note) your absence.